DrDonk/OC4VM/recovery-maker/README.md

 This is a utility  to download the recovery image for macOS from Apple's servers and create a bootable VMDK file that can be used to start an Internet installtion of macOS.

-It also allows SIP and other recovery only mode commands to be used on an existing macOS guest.
-This is needed due to a bug in VMware EFI implementation which stops the Recovery environment being booted directly by using the CMD-R combination.

 ## Pre-requisites

 ###  Python 3